mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** The truth in terms of words, and the truth in terms of no words.

-**Katagiri:** Good.
+**Katagiri Roshi:** Good.
 The truth independent from the words: this is the truth itself.
 So at that time truth is completely absolute: no confusion, no mind, no colors, no words – exactly.
 It is not many, it is not one, it is not all; it is not long, it is not short.
 It is not something you can add or you can take out, or you can put into something, or which you should believe in or you shouldn’t believe in, whatever you say.
 It is absolute.
 It is already there.
 So the truth as absolute is something [where] you cannot do anything.
 That is absolute: absolute, independent from the words.
 Exactly.

 Another [aspect] is that if the truth is something like that, it’s very difficult to teach the truth, it’s very difficult to transmit the truth to others.
 That’s why we need the explanation of the truth, the explanation of the experience of the truth.
 So that is the truth with no words, in terms of words.
 At that time, the truth is manifested as *emptiness*.
 But that emptiness doesn’t mean to destroy or to deny the truth itself.
 This emptiness is to deny the delusion.